 An older design method is COSYMA, "CoSynthesis for Embedded Architectures".
 It was developed at the IDA, Germany.
 It covers the entire design flow from specification to synthesis.
 The target architecture consists of a standard RISC processor, a fast RAM for program and data with single clock cycle access time and an automatically generated application specific co-processors.
 Communication between processors and co-processor takes place through shared memory.
-The goal of Cosyma is basically speeding up existing programs by replacing parts in hardware[31][Guus: was this O'Nils?].
+The goal of Cosyma is basically speeding up existing programs by replacing parts in hardware[35].